-All new construction must be built in accordance with current EPA requirements for radon resistant construction techniques, including, but not limited to, ASTM E1465 - 08a Standard Practice for Radon Control Options for the Design and Construction of New Low-Rise Residential Buildings.
+All new construction must be built in accordance with current EPA requirements for radonresistant construction techniques.
 Both new construction and rehabilitated buildings must be tested upon completion of the construction work scope and prior to tenant occupancy for compliance with EPA's established limits for radon levels.